 - Protects Against Systemic Diseases: Poor oral hygiene has been linked to heart disease, diabetes, and respiratory infections.
 Bacteria from the mouth can enter the bloodstream, highlighting the importance of oral hygiene in daily life for long-term health.

-- Boosts Confidence and Self-Esteem: Clean, white teeth and Bad breath improve social interactions and personal confidence.
+- Boosts Confidence and Self-Esteem: Clean, white teeth and bad breath improve social interactions and personal confidence.
 This is one of the key benefits of good oral hygiene that impacts emotional and mental well-being.

 What Conditions are Linked to Oral Health?